ppeble/emissary-ingress.dev/content/en/docs/3.6/topics/using/rate-limits/index.md

    ```

 2. You can set global labels in the [`ambassador` `Module`](../../running/ambassador).
-   These labels will apply to _every_ request that goes through $productName$.
+   These labels will apply to _every_ request that goes through Emissary.

    ```yaml
    ---